Quantitative Clustering in Mean-Field Transformer Models

 Note that the system of ODEs~\eqref{eq:token_dymamics} is of the mean-field type.
-Indeed token $i$ interact with all tokens only through their empirical distribution at time $t$.
+Indeed, token $i$ interacts with all tokens only through their empirical distribution at time $t$.
 We denote this distribution by $\mu_t$ and recall that

 In turn, the evolution of $\mu_t$ is governed by the continuity equation